Impress at Job Interviews by Inspecting their App Bundle

 If you want to go a little deeper, look no further than my friends at Emerge Tools.

-file straight to their systems and see a comprehensive X-ray of the bundle, broken down into frameworks, modules, all the way down into files.
+With a free trial account, you can upload the .ipa file straight to their systems and see a comprehensive X-ray of the bundle, broken down into frameworks, modules, all the way down into files.

 The secrets of iBeer revealed: we have…

-s.
-Lots of tiny foam bubble .png
+Tiny foam bubble .pngs.
+Lots of tiny foam bubble .pngs.

 It takes a while to learn to read these X-rays, but you can learn a lot about an app by inspecting them.